TimoWielink/TimoWielink/README.md

 ### Hi there 👋 My name is Timo!

 I have been working on Open Source projects for years, at [OWL](https://www.project-owl.com) we open sourced [The ClusterDuck Protocol](https://github.com/Call-for-Code/ClusterDuck-Protocol) together with the [Linux Foundation](https://www.linuxfoundation.org/) after winning the [IBM Call For Code](https://www.linuxfoundation.org/).
-I work as a product designer and Front-End developer and like to work on hardware projects in my spare time.
-Currently at @flexclub | IBM Champion 2020-2022
+I dont know what I do, sometimes designer, developer, but my job is Head of Product.

 - 🔭 I’m currently working on [The ClusterDuck Protocol](https://github.com/Call-for-Code/ClusterDuck-Protocol)